ircv3/ircv3-specifications/extensions/metadata.md

 Servers MAY respond with `FAIL METADATA RATE_LIMITED` and fail the request.
 When a client receives `FAIL METADATA RATE_LIMITED`, it SHOULD retry the `METADATA SET` request at a later time.
 If the `FAIL METADATA RATE_LIMITED` event contains the `<RetryAfter>` parameter, the parameter value MUST be a positive integer indicating the minimum number of seconds the client should wait before retrying the request.

-If the request is successful, the server carries out the requested change and responds with one `RPL_KEYVALUE` event, representing the new value (or lack of one), and one `RPL_METADATAEND` event.
+If the request is successful, the server carries out the requested change and responds with one `RPL_KEYVALUE` event, representing the new value (or lack of one).

 *Errors*: `ERR_KEYNOTSET`